tombaczynski/Hisense-A6L/rooting.md

   - Next: `Read data...`
   - Read data are in `C:\Users\<your_username>\AppData\Roaming\Qualcomm\QFIL\COMPORT_8` what is visible in *Status* area in main window.
   - *Qfil* saves them with `*.bin` extension.
 Change that to `*.img`.
 That is respectively: `boot.img`, `recovery.img`, `vbmeta.img`.
+   (if you want backup all device with qfil you need patch.xml and try from Hisense a6 custom rom)
 ### Patching
 Move `boot.img` to the phone.
 Install Magisk from trustworthy source (e.g. its [GitHub repo](https://github.com/topjohnwu/Magisk))